Axual/terraform-provider-axual/templates/guides/connector-application.md

 ### Example Resources:
 - When trying out this example, make sure to:
  - replace `members` UID
  - replace `environment` UID or create/import your own environment.
+The environment for this example has to have: `Visibility`: Public and `Authorization Issuer`: Grant Owner.
  - replace CERT and Private key required for Application Principal.
 - Also notice that in `axual_application_deployment` the configuration option: `"topic" = "tf-testing-source-1-2"` needs to match the topic name.